neomerx/rhw-l5/readme.md

 After 3 runs I got numbers (RPS): 215.18, 207.91, 210.88

-Well we have some improvement but more interesting at application profile further.
+Well we have some improvement but more interesting numbers are at application profile.

 #### Blackfire test

 ```
-blackfire --slot 2 --samples 10 curl http://localhost/
+neomerx@L5:~$ blackfire --slot 2 --samples 10 curl http://localhost/
 ```

 You can see [mine here](https://blackfire.io/profiles/fea1b426-246b-4647-882d-f1c0dc40576e/graph)